radiodan-archive/project/docs/case_construction.md

 Step 11: Add the USB Amp
 ========================

-Connect the amp to the top USB port.
+Connect the amp to the top USB port, fitting loops of wire in where you can.

 <img src="assets/kit/step11.png" alt="add the USB amp" width="600px"/>